 Employment Outlook and Salary Information

-Although most programs note the increasing use of CAD programs in design and engineering, the overall employment rate for drafters is expected to grow decline when compared to the national average (a 3% decline between 2014 and 2024), according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Although most programs note the increasing use of CAD programs in design and engineering, the overall employment rate for drafters is expected to show little or no change when compared to the national average between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Mechanical drafting uses for CAD skills are expected to decline about 7% over the same 10-year period, due to the increasing use of CAD skills by engineers.

 Certification and Continuing Education